hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 </figure>
 </div>

-Once powered, the analysis service and web server will start right away, and it will autoconnect to the  Wi-Fi network that you configured it for, which means that you will be able to see what it's doing via `foo.local` on another device (phone, laptop) as long as that device is on the same  Wi-Fi network.
+Once powered, the analysis service and web server will start right away, and the Pi will autoconnect to the  Wi-Fi network that you configured it for, which means that you will be able to see what it's doing via `foo.local` on another device (phone, laptop) as long as that device is on the same  Wi-Fi network.

 Once your BirdNET-Pi is up and running, anyone connected to your home  Wi-Fi network can view the latest birds at `birdnet-foo.local`.
 Anyone connected to your tailscale network can see the same via `birdnet-foo.TODO`.